Quick Facts | Answer |

 Maximum Security Deposit Allowed in California

 California law limits a security deposit to a maximum of one month’s rent, in most cases.
-These are the common exceptions to this rule:
+There are a few common exceptions to this rule:

 Security deposits in California must be refundable.
-Lease agreements cannot contain provisions stating that the deposits are nonrefundable.
+It’s illegal for lease agreements to have provisions stating that the deposits are nonrefundable.

 Can Landlords Charge an Additional Pet Deposit in California?